 We provide a simple guide to how you can buy a house or apartment in one of the most economically stable cities in Latin America: Santiago, Chile.

-When to Invest Property in Chile?
+When and How to Invest Property in Chile?

 Since the tax reform, which imposes a 19% VAT on property sales, came into effect, home sales have plummeted and will continue to drop at a slower rate over the next few years.
 For investors this means now is the time to buy property in Chile.
 With an oversupply of real estate projects around Santiago, especially in the most sought after neighborhoods, real estate companies are more likely to give buyers flexible payment plans and/or discounts.